spaceport-dev/.github/profile/README.md

 ##### Port-Mercury Starter Kit

-[Port Mercury](https://github.com/spaceport-dev/port-mercury) is a Spaceport starter kit that provides a basic app structure and configuration for building a Spaceport application with some key Spaceport features.
+[Port Mercury](https://github.com/spaceport-dev/port-mercury) is a Spaceport starter kit that provides a basic app structure and configuration for building a single-tenant Spaceport application with some key Spaceport features.
 If you are just getting started with Spaceport, consider using this Starter Kit.

 ### Other Pre-requisites